Ivancce/CTF-Writeups/2025/BINGOCTF/Forensic/easy_fix/easy_fix.md

 - DB 70 06 68   ← CORRECT

-Use HxD or https://hexed.it/ to edit the bytes and the fixed image:
+Use HxD or https://hexed.it/ to edit the bytes and get the fixed image:

 `00 00 02 BC -> 00 00 03 20`